What To Bring

 Bedding

-We have some good quality mattresses that you can rent for $10 per month.
-Naturally, you are welcome to buy one or bring something depending on preferences.
+We supply good quality mattresses.
+Naturally, you are also welcome to buy one or bring something depending on preferences.

 There are possibilities to hang a hammock, but as the nights are fresh or cool, you’ll need an insulation under you as an underquilt (like the “Jarbidge River UnderQuilt” or the “Revolt APEX”) or a thin closed foam or inflatable mattress.

-Then you’ll need sheets, a pillow and blankets or a sleeping bag.
+Then you’ll need sheets, a pillow and blankets or a sleeping bag (or rent from us – please let us know in advance!)

 Those renting a room or cabin will be provided with bedding.